-- Read with your child every day and ask them questions about the story. - Help your child to complete their homework. - Practise the spellings which your child will come home from school with, including the Year 5 and 6 spelling list. - Discuss with your child topics covered in school, using the half termly parent overviews. - Encourage conversation through talking about your day.
+- Read with your child every day and ask them questions about the story. - Help your child to complete their homework when set. - Support your child to learn and remember all of their times tables up to 12 x 12. - Practise the spellings, which your child will come home from school with, including the Year 5 and 6 spelling list. - Discuss with your child topics covered in school, using the half termly parent overviews. - Encourage conversation through talking about your day.